phantomservices21/phantomlocator/README.md

 2. Run Builder.bat and it should install Python and all of the libraries if they aren't already installed, if this doesn't work try installing them manually.
 3. Enjoy!

+> You can also download the latest release if you only want the executable and not the source code.

 ## Console
 This tool has a 'console' function built into it.
 Once you enter an IP address you will have five options to choose from.